๐ Table of Contents

 Security-first organizations

-โ Podman โ rootless by default, no daemon attack surface
+โ Podman โ rootless by default, daemonless, systemd-native

 Large companies avoiding Docker Desktop license fees